NurioHin/mpv-bookmarker/README.md

 * `s`: Save a bookmark of the current file and position
 * `UP/DOWN`: Navigate through the bookmarks on the current page
 * `LEFT/RIGHT`: Navigate through pages of bookmarks

+## Testing

+This has been tested on Windows.
+In theory, it should also work for Unix systems, but it hasn't been tested on those.